 But what if you already have a functional product and you’re simply looking to go upmarket and target enterprise businesses?

 The bad news for you is that this process is anything but easy.
-You’ll need to possibly make significant changes to your product to fit the enterprise market.
+You’ll probably need to make significant changes to your product to fit the enterprise market.
 That’s in addition to implementing a hiring strategy that supports enterprise customer acquisition and retention.

 The whole process may require making some really tough decisions too.

-I recommend listening to the interview where he discussed his approach on Youtube.
+I recommend listening to the interview where he discussed his approach on YouTube.